RaynerMDZ/CodingAllDay/README.md

 This project is done following Agile-Scrum methodology and Test Drive Development.
 Final project of Platform by Per Scholas.
 "Coding All Day" is a blog where I can create posts about Computer Science.
 Users of "Coding All Day" can comment on the posts.
-This Web Application was created with Spring Boot 2.0 and Angular 7.

 #### Tech Stack:
 ###### Back-end: